Headshots of authors Sam Silverman and Calvin Azadi under EB5AN and Azadi Law logos.

 Investors already residing in the United States on a valid non-immigrant visa do not need to go through consular processing.
 In fact, they can start enjoying Green Card benefits shortly after filing the I-526E petition.
 This is possible through the EB-5 concurrent filing provision introduced by the RIA.

 Such investors can file Form I-485 for adjustment of status concurrently with Form I-526E without having to wait for the latter’s approval.
-I-485 petition filing will shift their immigration status to “pending adjustment,” allowing them to legally stay in the United States regardless of their non-immigrant visa status.
+When USCIS receives the investor’s I-485 petition, their immigration status changes to “pending adjustment,” allowing them to legally stay in the United States regardless of their non-immigrant visa status.

 If required, they can also apply for employment authorization and a travel permit, after which they can freely work in the United States and travel abroad.
 Actual processing times for an EAD work permit (I-765) and an Advance Parole travel permit (I-131) can range from about four to 12 weeks, although these can vary depending on each applicant’s specific circumstances.

-The EB-5 concurrent filing provision not only provides applicants with permanent resident benefits within a few weeks of applying but also accelerates their Green Card journey, as their I-526E and I-485 petitions are processed parallelly.
+The EB-5 concurrent filing provision not only provides applicants with permanent resident benefits within a few weeks of applying but also accelerates their Green Card journey, as their I-526E and I-485 petitions are processed in parallel.

 Another benefit of concurrent filing is that it allows the applicant to legally remain in the U.S. until the adjudication of their application, which is especially attractive to foreign nationals with an expiring visa status.